emilk/cargo-caps/README.md

 - `fs` - filesystem access (read and/or write)
 - `any` - can do anything

-Things that will get a crate put in the `all` bucket includes calling into an opaque library, or starting another process.
+Things that will get a crate put in the `any` bucket includes calling into an opaque library, or starting another process.
-Using any symbol not yet categorized in [`default_rules.ron`](crates/cargo-caps/src/default_rules.ron) will also put you in the `all` bucket.
+Using any symbol not yet categorized in [`default_rules.ron`](crates/cargo-caps/src/default_rules.ron) will also put you in the `any` bucket.

 ## Limitations